About Me

 2020 - 2024

-Completed three associate degrees at Oakland Community College and a technical degree in Mechatronics & Robotics at Vincennes University while working full-time.
+Completed three associate degrees at Oakland Community College and a technical degree in Mechatronics & Robotics at Vincennes University while working full-time in industrial settings.

 2024 - Present